coins-docs/futures/docs/rest-api.md

 **Weight:** 1

-- These orders will not be found :
+- These orders will not be found:
-     - order status is CANCELED or EXPIRED AND order has NO filled trade AND created time + 3 days < current time
+     - order status is `CANCELED` or `EXPIRED` AND order has NO filled trade AND created time + 3 days < current time
      - order create time + 90 days < current time

 **Parameters:**